Menu

 The Development Challenge

-Rwanda has enshrined gender equality within its constitution and created strong laws and policies promoting it.
-However, gender gaps favouring males in areas such as education, health, and personal autonomy remain systematically present.
-Change at the grassroots level has been difficult to achieve, as structural and harmful social norms continue to undermine the wellbeing of women and girls, as well as men and boys, especially in rural areas.
-Many interventions target women as those primarily responsible for improving gender equality outcomes.
-However, in order to advance gender equality and transform social norms, meaningful engagement with men and boys is critical.
-Men are gatekeepers who hold power in society and uphold patriarchal norms, but they are also allies and partners in the struggle for gender equality as companions, fathers, and colleagues, as well as co-beneficiaries of gender equality.
-Whilst significant power imbalances remain, sensitising women is not enough and can even result in unintended consequences, such as increased intimate partner violence.
+Rwanda has made strides in enacting gender equality laws, yet gender gaps persist.
+This is especially the case in education, health, and personal autonomy, particularly in rural areas, reinforced by harmful social norms.
+While many interventions target women, meaningful engagement with men and boys is crucial to dismantle patriarchal norms.
+Men are gatekeepers who hold power in society and uphold patriarchal norms, but they are also allies in the struggle for gender equality .
+Whilst significant power imbalances remain, sensitising women is not enough and can even result in unintended consequences, such as increased intimate partner violence

 lightbulb